Aragas/Bannerlord.MBOptionScreen/docs/articles/MCMv5/mcmv5-migrating-from-mcmv4.md

   By making most of the MCM's code independent from the game's abstractions we ensure that MCM won't break in a way that we can't fix without breaking our public ABI and API.

 * `DropdownDefault<>` was renamed to `Dropdown<>`
+* Preset system was changed:
+  * `GetAvailablePresets` was renamed to `GetBuiltInPresets`
+  * The signature changed.
+Instead of a dictionary with a lambda - constructor inside a class `MemorySettingsPreset` is used with a similar signature.
+Check MCMv5 docs for the new usage.